The Ownership Manifesto

 Ownership builds wealth."

-"Xidig isn't about donating to the nation—it's about investing in it and capturing the upside."
+"Xidig isn't about donating to the nation—it's about co-owning it and capturing the upside."

 Somalia sits on 100–200 billion barrels of potential oil reserves, vast mineral deposits, and prime coastal real estate.
 Yet, this value is currently dead capital.